How to be a dream client on set

 June 14, 2019 by SARAH HICKEY

 As a client, the first thing you should know is that you can be as large or as small a part of the process as you like.
 Some clients enjoy brainstorming creative ideas and others want no part of that.
-Some clients are perfectionists and take the reins on particular components, while others would rather leave it to the production house.
-In any case, it’s important to note that there are no rules set in stone when it comes to the working relationship between the client and production company.
+Some clients are perfectionists and take the reins on particular components, while others would rather leave it to the film or video production house.
+In any case, it’s important to note that there are no rules set in stone when it comes to the working relationship between the client and video production company.

 Here are some small tips for the best etiquette on set: